 A Lifetime ISA – also called a ‘LISA’ – is designed to help you save for your first home or retirement (or both if you like).

-Much like the Help to Buy ISA, the Lifetime ISA is another government scheme that tops up your savings by 25%.
+The Lifetime ISA is a government scheme that tops up your savings by 25%.
 But the LISA has a couple of advantages.
-For example, you can pay in up to £4,000 per year – £1,600 more than the Help to Buy ISA.
+For example, you can pay in up to £4,000 per year.
 There’s no monthly limit, so you can deposit it all in one go if you like.

 You can also earn more in government bonuses with the Lifetime ISA.
-Each year your savings can be topped up by £1,000 (£400 more than the Help to Buy ISA) and you can keep earning the 25% bonus until you’re 50.
+Each year your savings can be topped up by £1,000 and you can keep earning the 25% bonus until you’re 50.

 A Lifetime ISA also allows you to buy more expensive property outside London.
 You can use your bonus to purchase a home up to £450,000 anywhere in the UK.
 What’s more, you should have no issues using your LISA savings to pay the deposit before exchanging on a house.